Josip Šutalo: Dinamo Zagreb

-In July 2014, Šutalo moved from Neretva to the youth academy of Dinamo Zagreb.
-On 1 September 2018, he made his debut for Dinamo Zagreb II in a 3–1 win against Bijelo Brdo.
-On 30 October 2019, he made his debut for Dinamo's first team in a 3–0 victory against Opatija in the Croatian Cup.
-On 1 July 2020, he made his Prva HNL debut in a 1–0 win against Inter Zaprešić.
+After progressing through the academy, Šutalo made his senior debut for the reserve squad, Dinamo Zagreb II, on 1 September 2018 in a 3–1 win against Bijelo Brdo.
+On 30 October 2019, he debuted for the first team in a 3–0 victory over Opatija in the Croatian Cup.
+He made his Prva HNL debut on 1 July 2020 in a 1–0 win over Inter Zaprešić.

-On 18 January 2021, Šutalo joined Istra 1961 on loan until the end of the season.
-He made his debut on the next day in the league against Gorica, which ended in a 1–1 draw.
-On 19 May, he played in the Cup final, where he scored an own goal as his team lost 6–3 to his parent club Dinamo.
+On 18 January 2021, Šutalo moved on a six-month loan to fellow Prva HNL club Istra 1961 for the remainder of the 2020–21 season.
+He made his debut the following day in a 1–1 league draw against Gorica.
+On 19 May 2021, he started in the Croatian Cup final, scoring an own goal as Istra were defeated 6–3 by his parent club Dinamo.

-He later returned to Dinamo for the 2021–22 season.
-On 23 July 2021, he recorded his first goal and assist for Dinamo in a 4–0 win against Hrvatski Dragovoljac.
-He made his debut in the Europa League on 16 September, as Dinamo lost 2–0 to West Ham United.
-He scored his first goal in that competition on 4 November in a 3–1 win over Rapid Wien.
-On 6 September 2022, he made his Champions League debut in a 1–0 win over Chelsea.
+Šutalo returned to Dinamo for the 2021–22 season and established himself as a starting centre-back.
+On 23 July 2021, he registered his first goal and assist for Dinamo in a 4–0 league victory over Hrvatski Dragovoljac.
+He made his UEFA Europa League debut on 16 September 2021 in a 2–0 group stage defeat to West Ham United, scoring his first European goal on 4 November in a 3–1 home win over Rapid Wien.
+On 6 September 2022, he made his UEFA Champions League debut in a 1–0 group stage victory over Chelsea.

 Ajax

-On 21 August 2023, Šutalo joined Eredivisie side Ajax for a reported fee of €20.5 million, signing a five-year contract.
-He made his debut on 3 September and was immediately given the captain's armband for the match, a goalless draw away to Fortuna Sittard.
+On 21 August 2023, Šutalo signed a five-year contract with Eredivisie club Ajax for an initial transfer fee of €20.5 million.
+He made his debut on 3 September 2023 against Fortuna Sittard in a 0–0 draw, captaining the team on his first appearance for the club.
+In his debut season, he made 32 appearances across all competitions, scoring one league goal and making eight appearances across the UEFA Europa League and UEFA Europa Conference League.

-Šutalo featured regularly in his first season, making 23 appearances and scoring one goal in the Eredivisie, along with 8 appearances in UEFA club competitions as Ajax competed in both the Europa League and Europa Conference League during a challenging season for the club.

-In the 2024–25 season, Šutalo continued as a key player in central defence.
-By late March 2025, he had played 21 league matches, scoring two goals, and made 16 appearances in the UEFA Europa League (including qualifiers), scoring once in the qualification rounds.
-Known for his ball-playing ability, Šutalo maintained a high pass completion rate (around 93%) and contributed significantly to build-up play.
-He also recorded strong interception numbers during this period.